 .
 There aren’t a lot of lenders that offer exotic car loans, so it’s harder to shop around.
 Combine that with the fact that exotic car loans are harder to qualify for, and you’re left with very few offers to compare.

 Seeking out conventional auto lenders that offer long repayment plans could open up more options for you.

 “I wish I had looked around a little more when I got my loan,” says Bill Shepard, a New York-based car enthusiast.
 “I figured at the time that my options were limited, so I didn’t bother to check.”

 Should you get an exotic car loan?

 to get pre-qualified with several lenders at once.
 You’ll receive several offers from lenders based on your creditworthiness.

-As you shop around and compare several interest rates, you’ll be in a better position to save money over a long repayment period.
+loan offerings to find the best deal, you’ll be in a better position to save money over a long repayment period.